ljs930303/portfolio/find underestimated footballers/README.md

 # Find underestimated footballers

-Let's say you are the owner or the manager of a small/mid-size football club in Europe.
+You are the owner or the manager of a small/mid-size football club in Europe.

 Your club can't afford to splash plenty of cash to sign famous top-class players, so you need to find affordable and underestimated players who are in a weaker team, excellent in record, yet not super famous in media.